 Codes and Regulations

 Even with a non-load-bearing wall, many municipalities require you to apply for a building permit before executing the project.
-The interior wall needs to be built to building code, with studs spaced every 16 inches on-center.
+The interior wall needs to be built up to code, with studs spaced every 16 inches on-center.
 Check with codes in your area to tailor the wall to community requirements.

 Equipment / Tools